math-club-donostia/math-club-donostia.github.io/source/index.rst

 What we aim to do
 ++++++++++++++++++

+We plan to organize regular meetings (around 2 hours weekly) to solve tricky (olympiad-style) mathematical problems, talk about mathematics beyond the school program, etc. The difficulty level (and language, upon possibility) is adjusted individually to each participant.

 When I was at my school age in Siberia I enjoyed participating in Olympiads in Mathematics and Physics.
 In Russia, enthusiastic teachers are gathering talented children in math clubs (usually held on weekends, and therefore called "Sunday [mathematical] schools".
 There are also summer mathematical camps implemented both on regional and national level.
-Some of such activities are also implemented in :ref:`Spain <sec-olyspain>`, but unfortunately not much in the Basque Country
+Some of such activities are also implemented in :ref:`Spain <sec-olyspain>`, but unfortunately not much in the Basque Country.
+So let's launch such activity.

-We plan to organize regular meetings to solve tricky (olympiad-style) mathematical problems.
-The difficulty level is adjusted individually to each participants.

 Our Goals are
 ---------------